mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 **Questioner:** Why doesn’t it always *seem* clear?

 **Katagiri Roshi:** That is your understanding.
-That’s why the essential nature of human exists, not only your mirror.
+That’s why the essential nature of humans exists, not only your mirror.
 If you see the mirror just in terms of your point of view, it’s not clear.
-But it’s originally clear.
-Just like a mirror of the trees, a mirror of the frogs, and a mirror of the sky.
+But it’s originally clear; just like a mirror of the trees, a mirror of the frogs, and a mirror of the sky.

 So all are clear, completely.
 From the beginning to end, it’s clear.
 Alright?